etay1/RateMyProfessor-WebScraper/README.md

   "Level of Difficulty": 2.4
 }
 ```
-This json string can be easily reformatted in other programming languages.
+This json pretty content can be easily reformatted in other programming languages.